rscircus/rscircus.github.io/_posts/2020-01-25-coral-ai-edge.md

 sudo apt-get install libedgetpu1-max
 ```

+During the installation of the `max`-version we are asked if we understand physics.
+We agree and move on.
+If you plugged the USB Accelerator into your machine ahead of installing the `libedge`.
+Plug it out and in again, else you might get a `ValueError: Failed to load delegate from libedgetpu.so.1` error.

 ### TensorFlow Lite

 Now we install TensorFlow's API.
 I created a repo for this here [https://github.com/rscircus/coral.ai](https://github.com/rscircus/coral.ai) and we'll be having a look at the [TensorFlow Lite Python quickstart](https://www.tensorflow.org/lite/guide/python) as a guide but set things up in a slightly less messy manner using [poetry](https://python-poetry.org/).